Ukraine says ousted Russian forces near Bakhmut, south

 "It was important for the enemy to divert our forces in other directions, so we could not concentrate our forces for the offensive in the Bakhmut sector," Malyar said.

-Ukrainian forces have also been pressing against deeply entrenched Russian forces in the south of the country, in two regions the Kremlin said it had annexed last year.
+Kyiv has also been pressing against deeply entrenched Russian forces in the south of the country in two regions the Kremlin said it had annexed last year.

 Malyar said Kyiv's army had made gains in two villages on the southern front but also confirmed Ukrainian troops had conducted "certain tasks" on the left bank of the Dnipro river in the Kherson region.